fastbodin/sim_anneal/problems/tsp/README.md

 6. QUBO_matrix <- matrix obtained from generate_tsp_matrix given TSP instance.
 7. tsp_instance.png <- visual of cities embedded on a plane.
 ```
-The example in `problem_instance/` is shown below.
+A visual of the cities in `problem_instance/` is shown below.

 <p align="center">
 <img src="problem_instance/tsp_instance.png"